alexpetros/showdown-autopsy/README.md

 wangstaaa           Dragonite     9   10  4
 pop punk pelosi     Hydreigon     9   10  4
 ```

+## Limitations
+* Not all formes work properly, most notable Arceus

 ## Why?
 I would like to be able to create stats out of the battles from my Showdown Draft League, and